grid5000/reference-repository/generators/README.md

 Principles:
 * The source code and the templates of the generators are located in the reference-repo in the generators/puppet/ directory.
 * Additional configuration files (ex: console passwords, kadeploy tuning options etc.) are located within the puppet-repo in puppet-repo/modules/<module_name>/generators/.
-* The output files of the generators are created directly at the right place in the puppet-repo directories (ie. you can use git diff to display the changes made by the generators before committing them).
+* By default, the output files of the generators are created at /tmp/puppet-repo.
+It is possible to create them directly at the right place in the puppet-repo directories by passing the option "-o puppet_repo_path" to the generator.

-To run the generators, you have to set the 'puppet_repo' environment variable so that the generators find the configuration files.
-Default is /tmp/puppet-repo.
+  (ie. you can use git diff to display the changes made by the generators before committing them).

 Usage example:

 $ (cd /tmp; git clone ssh://g5kadmin@git.grid5000.fr/srv/git/repos/puppet-repo) # or use your existing local copy of the repository
-$ export puppet_repo=/tmp/puppet-repo
 $ cd reference-repo/generators/puppet
+$ rake puppet_repo=/tmp/puppet_repo # run every generator and output files to /tmp/puppet_repo

+or

-$ rake # run every generator
+$ rake puppet_repo=/tmp/puppet_repo sites=SITE1,SITE2 # run every generator and output files to /tmp/puppet_repo for only SITE1 and SITE2

 You also can also run the generators one by one:

-$ ruby bindg5k.rb
+$ ruby bindg5k.rb [options]
-$ ruby conmang5k.rb
+$ ruby conmang5k.rb [options]
-$ ruby dhcpg5k.rb
+$ ruby dhcpg5k.rb [options]
-$ ruby kadeployg5k.rb
+$ ruby kadeployg5k.rb [options]
-$ ruby lanpowerg5k.rb
+$ ruby lanpowerg5k.rb [options]

+You can run `ruby %generator%.rb -h` to see available options for a particular generator.

+Each generator can be run to generate configuration files for only specified grid5000 sites:
+`ruby %generator%.rb -s SITE1,SITE2 [options]`

+By default, generators will execute for all sites.

+### Configuration directory

+lanpowerg5k, conmang5k and kadeployg5k generators require an additional parameter, the path where to find configuration used to generate configuration files:

+`ruby %generator%.rb -o puppet_repo_path -c configuration_directory`

+It is not mandatory to provide it if the '-o' option is given.
+In that case, the configuration directory will be set to 'puppet-repo-path/modules/<module_name>/generators/'.

 To enable the standalone release of the generators, the conf-examples/ directory includes examples of configuration files and the generators can be run without access to the puppet-repo:

-$ conf_dir=conf-examples rake
+`ruby %generator%.rb -c ./conf-examples/`

 ### Notes about the conmang5k/lanpowerg5k generators